WorldBrain/Memex/src/refactoring.md

 ### TODO:

-Change the setup, and usages of the following functions, following the outlined methodology and updating this document with progress.
+Change the setup and usages of the following functions, following the outlined methodology and updating this document with progress.

 ```typescript
 makeRemotelyCallable(isURLBlacklisted, addToBlacklist)